linagora/dynamic-directive/README.md

 }
 ```

-**priority**
+**priority - **

-Optional.
 In case you inject several directives in the same anchor, you can control the order of those directives in the DOM.
 Default priority is 0.
 The highest priority will be put first in the DOM flow.
 Example:

 ```javascript